4 March 2017 Schönfelde Launch: 51 Pegasi b, Schellin, and an Explorer Trio

 The Pegasi’s float trajectory was tracked on the APRS website.

-Wilhelm-Hack-Museum was following along live as well in Ludwigshafen, Germany, having supported this launch as a part of Tomás Saraceno's solo exhibition Aerosolar Journeys, which we cordially invite you to visit.
+Wilhelm-Hack-Museum (Ludwigshafen, Germany) and Museum Haus Konstructiv (Zurich, Switzerland) were following along live as well, having supported this launch as a part of Tomás Saraceno’s solo exhibition Aerosolar Journeys, which we cordially invite you to visit.

 The Pican Pica camera began to transmit some fascinating aerial photos from onboard the Pegasi.